plurai-ai/intellagent/docs/how-it-works.md

 - Customizable evaluation metrics
 - Scalable testing scenarios

-This architecture ensures that CHAS can evolve to meet changing testing needs while maintaining comprehensive coverage of potential edge cases and failure points.
+This architecture ensures that IntellAgent can evolve to meet changing testing needs while maintaining comprehensive coverage of potential edge cases and failure points.